Best Idealista Scrapers 2026 [No-code Edition]

 Is it legal to scrape Idealista?

 Yes.
-Data scraping is legal under certain conditions.
+It is legal under certain conditions.

 However, collecting public data remains legal if: